 Playa de La Muralla

-Playa de Fuentebravía
+Playa de Fuentebravia

-Playa de Fuentebravía is another beach which is in a built-up area, but it's quite a long beach so you should be able to find a spot that's a bit more secluded.
-It's also located in El Puerto de Santa María, which if you haven't figured out by now has some of the best beaches in Andalusia.
-It's the perfect beach to visit for watersports, although we had problems trying to jump on our inflatable flamingo with the small waves!
-There is a naval beach nearby, so part of the beach is restricted but it's very obvious what part of the beach that is.
-The beach sits at the bottom of a cliff, which is only accessible by walking down quite a lot of steps.
+Playa de Fuentebravia is another beach that’s in a built-up area but it’s quite a long beach so you should be able to find a spot that’s a bit more secluded.
+It’s also located in El Puerto de Santa Maria, which if you haven’t figured out by now has some of the best beaches in Andalusia around it.
+This beach is the perfect place to visit for watersports, although we had problems trying to jump on our inflatable flamingo with the small waves!

 Playa de Punta Candor